AminRamazanov/FloraFlow/README.md

 FloraFlow is a scalable event-driven flower ordering platform built using a microservices architecture with Spring Boot.

-The project focuses on distributed systems concepts such as asynchronous communication, Saga Choreography Pattern, Outbox Pattern, RabbitMQ messaging, and Kubernetes deployment.
+The project focuses on distributed systems concepts such as asynchronous communication, Saga Choreography Pattern, Outbox Pattern, Inbox Pattern, Circuit Breaker Pattern, RabbitMQ messaging, and Kubernetes deployment.

 ---